Panagia tou Kastrou: History

 Panagia tou Kastrou was built as a Greek Orthodox church around the eleventh century.

 After the capture of Rhodes by the Knights Hospitaller, the Byzantine Orthodox church was converted into a Roman Catholic church and archiepiscopal cathedral of the Latins, also dedicated to Virgin Mary, under the name Sancta Maria Castelli Rodi.

 The Byzantine church was remodeled sometime in the first half of the 14th century; this was likely is due to a repair due to the possible collapse of the middle nave with the dome during the earthquake of 1303.
 The archdiocese of Rhodes was in great poverty at the time, and could not afford the reconstruction of the church.
 Thus the help of Pope John XXII was asked, who seems to have provided funds for the church.
 In honour of his contribution they placed his coat of arms next to that of the Hospitaller Grand Master Hélion de Villeneuve.

 The church seems to have obtained yet another intervention by the Knights, which is dated around the second half of the 15th century and is probably connected to the siege of 1480, during which Panagia tou Kastrou suffered extensive damage.
 Supporting this dating is the coat of arms of Grand Master Pierre d'Aubusson (1476-1503) within a glass case, accompanied by the coats of arms of earlier Grand Masters, Antoni de Fluvian and Jean Bonpart de Lastic, as tribute, apparently for their contributions to restorations.

-After the island fell to the Ottomans Turks in 1522, it was converted into a mosque, called Enderum Mosque (Enderun Camii) and it remained so until World War II, where the portico and the minaret were removed by the Italians who held Rhodes at the time and it was converted back into a Christian church.
+After the island fell to the Ottomans Turks in 1522, it was converted into a mosque, called Enderun Mosque (Enderun Camii) and it remained so until after World War II, when the Italians who held Rhodes at the time ceded the island to Greece in 1947 under the Treaty of Paris.
+Afterwards, the portico and the minaret were removed and it was converted back into a Christian church.